sisoe24/Nuke-Tools/README.md

 ## 1.2.
 Requirements

-Some commands require `nukeserversocket` to be installed and running in Nuke.
+Some commands require `nukeserversocket` to be installed and running.

 ## 1.3.
 Execute code

-1. Download and install the companion plugin `nukeserversocket` via the command: `Nuke: Add Packages` -> `nukeServerSocket`.
+1. Download and install the companion plugin `nukeserversocket` via the command: `Nuke: Add Packages` -> `Nuke Server Socket`.
-2. Connect `nukeserversocket` inside Nuke.
+2. Connect `nukeserversocket` inside Nuke/Houdini.
 3. With an active Python/BlinkScript file, use the command `Nuke: Run Inside Nuke` from the Command Palette or use the dedicated button in the editor's top right corner (see Key Bindings for Visual Studio Code for more information).

 ![CodeExecution](/resources/images/execute_code.gif)

-## 1.4. nukeserversocket

-NukeServerSocket has been updated to version 1.0.0.
-There are some breaking changes, such as dropping support for Python 2.7 and changing the configuration file.
-The extension still supports the old configuration file (NukeServerSocket.ini), in case you still need to use any version <= 0.6.2 but its up to you to download and install it since the extension will only download the latest version.
-Also the package name has been changed from `NukeServerSocket` to `nukeserversocket`.

-If you encounter any issues, please open an issue on the GitHub repository.
+## 1.4 Houdini support

+`nukeserversocket >= 1.2.0` works with Houdini!
+Note that, while we still uses Nuke-style installation paths and naming conventions, Nuke itself isn't required.
+Check [nukeserversocket#houdini-installation](https://github.com/sisoe24/nukeserversocket/tree/main?tab=readme-ov-file#122-houdini-installation) for setup instructions.

 ## 1.5.
 Python stubs